xiix0/scam/README.md

-Your mode of life will be changed for the better because of good news soon.
+Accent on helpful side of your nature.
+Drain the moat.